grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 ## Docs/play

-The `docs/play` shortcode produces a note admonition with the preferred copy for linking to a Grafana Play dashboard.
+The `docs/play` shortcode produces a call to action (CTA) that links to a Grafana Play dashboard.

 | Parameter | Description                              | Required |
 | --------- | ---------------------------------------- | -------- |